Cetyl alcohol

-Cetyl alcohol /ˈsiːtəl/, also known as hexadecan-1-ol and palmityl alcohol, is a C-16 fatty alcohol with the formula CH_{3}(CH_{2})_{15}OH.
+Cetyl alcohol /ˈsiːtəl/, also known as hexadecan-1-ol and palmityl alcohol, is a C-16 fatty alcohol with the formula C16H34O|auto=1 or CH3(CH2)15OH.
 At room temperature, cetyl alcohol takes the form of a waxy white solid or flakes.
-The name cetyl refers to whale oil (cetacea oil, from cetus, from κῆτος) from which it was first isolated.
+The name cetyl refers to whales (cetacea, from cetus, from κῆτος), specifically sperm whales, from which it was first isolated.

 Preparation

-Cetyl alcohol was discovered in 1817 by the French chemist Michel Chevreul when he heated spermaceti, a waxy substance obtained from sperm whale oil, with caustic potash (potassium hydroxide).
+Cetyl alcohol was discovered in 1817 by the French chemist Michel Chevreul when he heated spermaceti, a waxy substance obtained from sperm oil, with caustic potash (potassium hydroxide).
 Flakes of cetyl alcohol were left behind on cooling.
 Modern production is based around the chemical reduction of ethyl palmitate.

 Occurrence and uses

 The ether chimyl alcohol, derived from cetyl alcohol and glycerol, is a component of some lipid membranes.

 Cetyl alcohol is used in the cosmetic industry as an opacifier in shampoos, or as an emollient, emulsifier or thickening agent in the manufacture of skin creams and lotions.
 It is also employed as a lubricant for nuts and bolts, and is the active ingredient in some "liquid pool covers" (forming a non-volatile surface layer to reduce water evaporation, related latent vaporization heat loss, and thus to retain heat in the pool).
 Moreover, it can also be used as a non-ionic co-surfactant in emulsion applications.